tuhuynh27/jiny/README.md

 # Lightweight Java HTTP Server

-`com.tuhuynh.httpserver` features a **lightweight (Servlets-free), expressive and unopinionated** pure HTTP Server including request parser, routing, middlewares and more.
+**Jerrymouse** features a **lightweight (Servlets-free), expressive and unopinionated** pure HTTP Server including request parser, routing, middlewares and more.
 If you need a quick start & simple way to write a Java server, you will love this library.
 Unlike in other web frameworks, you can structure your application as you want.

 ## Why?